 - Preheat your oven to 350F.

-- Line a muffin tray with large parchment muffin cups and fill each cup with batter until it is full, and slightly heaping.
+- Line a muffin tray with large parchment paper muffin cups and fill each cup with batter until it is full, and slightly heaping.

 - Place the tray in the oven and bake for 25 minutes, until the muffins are golden brown and a toothpick inserted inside comes out clean.